icon-project/samples/irc2_token/README.md

 ## Overview

-* Provide a simple and solid reference implementation for ICON token starndard (IRC2)
+* Provide a simple and solid reference implementation for ICON token standard (IRC2)

 ## Deployment